 The low hand position shortens the distance his body punches have to travel, and also works like a tightrope walker’s pole, improving balance to make footwork and head movement easier.

 Finally, it can be pretty intimidating.
-As you can see, writing off unorthodox techniques means missing out on a lot of strategic options!
+As you can see, writing off unorthodox techniques means missing out on a lot of strategic options! - Now we will list the CONS.
+Replay the same technique, only now you’re a hyper-critical asshole.
+List every possible downside you can think.

 This will help you calculate risk in the ring so you can make better decisions under stress.EXAMPLE: Roy Jones Jr. dropping his hands leaves him wide open to be hit.